apache/couchdb-documentation/src/replication/conflicts.rst

 This is different from CouchDB, which doesn't keep any peer state in the database.

-Another difference between CouchDB and git is that it maintains all history back to time zero - git compaction keeps diffs between all those versions in order to reduce size, but CouchDB discards them.
-If you are constantly updating a document, the size of a git repo would grow forever.
-It is possible (with some effort) to use "history rewriting" to make git forget commits earlier than a particular one.
+Another difference between CouchDB and Git is that it maintains all history back to time zero - Git compaction keeps diffs between all those versions in order to reduce size, but CouchDB discards them.
+If you are constantly updating a document, the size of a Git repo would grow forever.
+It is possible (with some effort) to use "history rewriting" to make Git forget commits earlier than a particular one.

 .. _replication/conflicts/git: